uncore-team/franka_rl/train/reach6/README.md

 * The goal of this model is to control the position AND THE ORIENTATION of the end-effector.

 * The GUI has been updated to a cylindrical input so as to avoid setting as a goal a corner that is out of the robots working space.
+Switching from Tkinter to Pyside6 -> test_gui2.py.
+Threading + GUI + sockets == Python GIL problems.
+Use multiprocessing instead of threading -> test_gui3.py

 * CONFIG.py file is where the user can define the environment parameters so as to avoid entering any file other from task.py.